 Our Enriching Curriculum

-Building social skills and self help skills are natural part of a child’s development and are strengthened with ample opportunities to interact with both teachers and peers.
+Building social skills and self-help skills are a natural part of a child’s development and are strengthened with ample opportunities to interact with both teachers and peers.

 How is the Montessori Method Different from Other Pre-school Programs?